what is a rotary union used for

 Excessive Noise or Vibration:

 Excessive noise or vibration can indicate problems with the bearings or the alignment of the rotary union.
 Operators should check the bearings for wear or damage and replace them if necessary.
-They should ensure that the rotor is properly aligned within the housing.
+They should properly align the rotor within the housing.
 They should also check for any loose components or misaligned piping that may be causing the vibration.

 Reduced Performance:

-If the performance of the rotary union is reduced, such as a decrease in fluid flow or an increase in pressure drop, it may be due to clogging of the internal channels, wear of the components, or incorrect installation.
+A decrease in fluid flow or an increase in pressure drop may indicate that the rotary union is experiencing reduced performance due to clogged internal channels, worn components, or incorrect installation.
 Operators should inspect the union for any blockages and clean the internal channels if necessary.
 They should check the components for wear and replace them if required.
-They should review the installation process to ensure that the rotary union is installed correctly.
+They should carefully review and follow the installation process to ensure the correct installation of the rotary union.

 Future Trends and Innovations